Consensys/UniversalToken/README.md

   await logic.deployed();
 ```

-Now with an `ERC20Logic` contract address, you can now deploy the `ERC20Extendable` contract
+When you have an `ERC20Logic` contract address, you can now deploy the `ERC20` contract

 ### Truffle